 |Boost clock||Up to 5.7Ghz||Up to 5.6GHz||Up to 5Ghz||Up to 4.5GHz|

 CPUs from this generation also operate at higher clock speeds across the board, although the top frequencies will be reserved for the cores without the 3D V-Cache.
-We don’t yet know what frequencies they’ll run at in everyday use, and may need to wait until we get our hands on the chips to find out.
+There’s still some sacrifice in clock speed, too, as evidenced by the Ryzen 7 7800X3D.

 Thermal design power (TDP) is flat across all CPUs, which may mean there’s additional overclocking headroom on non-3D V-Cache cores, and that these chips might end up being the most efficient of their generation.